Insights > 2024 Holiday Travel Forecast

 How you book matters

-Whether you use case or points, booking directly with the airline can help you in case things go wrong.
+Whether you use cash or points, booking directly with the airline can help you in case things go wrong.
 When you book with a third party like an OTA or your credit card portal, you can end up in an endless blame loop, with the third party telling you to contact the airline and the airline telling you to contact the third party.
 Booking directly with the airline generally gets you better, faster customer service — which can mean the difference between getting home on the next flight or spending the night in your layover airport.

 If you’re booking with cash, use a credit card that offers travel protections such as coverage for cancellations, delays, and lost luggage.